confluentinc/ksql/quickstart/quickstart.rst

 Write Queries
 -------------

-1. Write a query that returns three data rows from a STREAM.
+1. Use ``SELECT`` to create a query that returns data from a STREAM.
+To stop viewing the data, press `<ctrl-c>`.
+You may optionally include the ``LIMIT`` keyword to limit the number of rows returned in the query result.

 .. sourcecode:: bash